DayakarReddy07/BasicProblems/README.md

 # BasicProblems
-These are the basic problems for the interviews and coding interviews
+These are the basic problems for the interviews and coding assessments.